The GOEASY consortium featured highly skilled partners, bringing along diverse fields of expertise.

 The City of Torino, with its 908.000 inhabitants, its 130 square kilometres of territorial extension and its GDP of 55.000 millions of Euros (which is 4.5% of the national GDP), is one of the most important city in Italy.
 Since the 1990’s, Torino has been following a path that has transformed it from an industrial capital – a sector which continues to play a fundamental role – into a pole of innovation, culture and improved quality of life.
 Torino first started a process of territorial transformation, thanks to the 1995 Town Master Plan, then a process of territorial marketing, through the first and second metropolitan strategic plans in 2000 and 2006, and it is nowadays multiplying its efforts towards a more and more sustainable development.
 The urban sustainable development is, indeed, one of the key-themes of the City Strategic Guidelines: in this document the Municipality government describes its strategic action-lines for the City development and, among the others, it affirms its commitment to foster the environmental quality of the town territory, to increase the capability of technological innovation and to make Torino a real “Smart City”.
 Torino path to become “Smart City” started 2 years ago, when the City Council took the decision to take part in the initiative of the European Commission “Covenant of Mayors” and – as one of the first Italian cities – engaged itself to elaborate an Action Plan for Energy in order to reduce its CO2 emissions more than 20% by 2020.
 It is structured on 51 actions, concerning several sectors such as: transportation (public and private); building trade; tertiary sector (municipal estate, public and private tertiary, residential building, public lighting); industry.

-The City of Torino will bring to GOEASY its experience in supporting activities of citizen engagement, recruitment and support.
-The City will ensure the interaction with local authorities, public bodies and citizen fostering the communication to the citizens, supporting administration process regarding the implementation of GOEASY demonstration actions.
+The City of Torino brought to GOEASY its experience in supporting activities of citizen engagement, recruitment and support.
+The City ensured the interaction with local authorities, public bodies and citizen fostering the communication to the citizens, supporting administration process regarding the implementation of GOEASY demonstration actions.